tdobson/recipe-book/recipes/veggie-chilli.md

 - Total: 50-60 minutes (minimum)

 ## Servings
-Enough for a rugby team of hungry people
+Enough for a five aside football team of hungry people (5-8 people)

 ## Instructions
 0. Chop up the ingredients.